Azure/RealtimeRDeployment/README.md

 The script [`00_build_image.R`](00_build_image.R) trains a simple model (a random forest for house prices, using the Boston dataset).
 It then builds a Docker image containing:

-- Microsoft Machine Learning Server (only the R components)
+- Microsoft Machine Learning Server (only the R components).
 - The Azure CLI (necessary to use Model Operationalization)
 - the model object plus any packages necessary to use it (randomForest in this case)
 - a script that is run on container startup

 This image is about 2GB in size.
+The MMLS install used here is licensed for development and testing purposes only.
+For a production image, see your Microsoft representative about licensing details.

 ### Creating the Azure resources